mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 <sup>*</sup> I apologised for the bluish images, here the RGB color were messed up when I was getting this the night before my thesis submission.
 I didn't realise because I set up a blue light on my screen (I know, hilarious).

+## Further Discussion and Limitation

+The approach used here is not directly applicable to a real-world scenario for several reasons:

+- At training time, in addition to assuming the use of 4 calibrated cameras, during the encoder decoder training we assume that we know the location of the root joint for each subject.
+This is effectvely cheating as we simplify the problem and actually I believe that the encoder-decoder architecture can only work with this assumption.
+By taking the rotation between the root joints in the two input images (and not just the rotation between the two cameras) we have a much wider of range of rotations since the subjects are moving in the picture.
+Therefore it would effectively be like we are leveraging data from more than the 4 views available.

+- Real time prediction is really slow as we are optimising to use as little data as possible.

+- In a real world application, we would like an approach that does not exploit sensors since they create a bias in the input image.
+In addition we would need some form of data in the wild, augmenting the images or anything to reduce domain variance for this to work in the real world.

+- Getting more supervised data would make a much more accurate model.

+Thanks for reading!

 # Usage

 ## Setup - Python 3.6